The Stylic Monoid: Evacuation of partitions

 Comparison of the definitions below with Ferrers diagram, lower poset ideals in $\N^2$, Young tableaux, skew Young tableaux, and paths in Young's lattice may be useful (see \cite{Sa, St}), since what we do now is very similar, after a change of the order on $\N^2$.

 Let $\p=\N\setminus 0$.
-We consider the order on $\p^2$, denoted $ \preceq$, such that the covering relations are $(1,y)\preceq (1,y+1)$ and $(x,y)\preceq (x+1,y)$; its Hasse diagram is represented in Figure \ref{order-preceq}, where one increases in the order by going up or to the right (north-east).
+We consider the order on $\p^2$, denoted $ \preceq$, such that the covering relations are $(1,y)\preceq (1,y+1)$ and $(x,y)\preceq (x+1,y)$; its Hasse diagram is represented in Figure \ref{order-preceq}, where one increases in the order by going up or to the right (north or east).
 When we speak of the order on $\p^2$, it will be always the order $\preceq$.

-A {\it lower ideal} in a poset $E$ is a subset $I\subset E$ such that for any elements $x\leq y$ in $E$, if $y\in I$, then $x\in I$.
+A {\it lower ideal} in a poset $E$ is a subset $I\subseteq E$ such that for any elements $\alpha\leq \beta$ in $E$, if $\beta\in I$, then $\alpha\in I$.

 We call {\it $A$-labelling} of a finite poset a bijective increasing mapping from the poset into the totally ordered set $A$.
 The mapping is indicated by labelling the vertices of the Hasse diagram of the poset.